sethoscope/clover-pixel-dungeon/README.md

 - a **wand of anti-magic**, which temporarily suppresses a target's magical abilities;
 - a **flying carpet** artifact;
-- a **Forgetful** challenge, which makes identification of potions and scrolls temporary;
+- a **Forgetful** challenge, which makes identification of potions and scrolls temporary; and
-- a rare **Four-Leaf Clover** plant, which gives loot-related luck when trampled;
+- a rare **Four-Leaf Clover** plant, which gives loot-related luck when trampled.
-- and cosmetic changes related to the title.

 If you'd like to work with the code, you can find the following guides in `/docs`: